India may experience ‘below normal’ monsoon: Skymet

-Private weather forecaster Skymet has predicted a ‘Below Normal’ monsoon in India this year, the first time after experiencing ‘normal or above normal’ rainfall during the past four years.
+Private weather forecaster Skymet has predicted a ‘below normal’ monsoon in India this year, the first time after it experienced “normal or above normal” rainfall during the past four years.

-As quantitatively it is seen to be 94 per cent of the normal, the distribution of rainfall will be key to expect any adverse impact on agricultural crops.
-India Meteorological Department may issue the monsoon forecast on April 15.
+Quantitatively, it is seen to be 94 per cent of the normal, the distribution of rainfall will be the key to expect any adverse impact on agricultural crops.
+India Meteorological Department will issue its forecast on monsoon on Tuesday.

 “We expect the upcoming monsoon to be ‘below normal’ to the tune of 94 per cent of the long-period average (LPA) of 868.6 mm during the four-month season (June-September), with an error margin of plus/minus 5 per cent,” Skymet said in a statement.